 1. Is There A Magic Number As To The Number Of Swimsuits I Can Own?

-When it comes to bathing suits, there isn't a specific amount one can own.
-I've seen people own swimsuits twice their age, but if you're a minimalist, then 3-4 should be enough for you.
+There is no restriction on the number of bathing suits one can own.
+Although I've seen people with swimsuit collections twice their age, if you're a minimalist, 3–4 should be sufficient.

 2. How Many Swimsuits Should I Take On A Vacation?